simonepri/roboprime/README.md

 ### Wiring
 Coming soon.

-### Flashing
+### Firmware size
 ![Firmware size](https://user-images.githubusercontent.com/3505087/27862900-dbcd7a6e-6187-11e7-95c3-12126a2519e5.png)
-Coming soon.

 ## Commands
-The firmware allow you to fully control the robot through bluetooth, in order to make complex things.
+The firmware allows you to fully control the robot through bluetooth in order to make complex things.
-Those are the command implemented that can be sended through the serial protocoll.
+Those are the commands implemented that can be sended through the serial protocol.

 Name | Syntax | Parameters
 ---|---|---